-Opera has taken another major step to differentiate itself from rival browsers with the addition of integrated VPN functionality.
+Opera has taken another major step to differentiate itself from rival browsers with the addition of integrated free VPN functionality.

 A VPN or virtual private network offers a secure connection – allowing for much improved security and privacy when web browsing, along with tricks like getting around region restrictions for certain content – and Opera has now built this directly into the newest developer version of its browser.